 What is Haggling?

 1) Be Patient.
-Try not to buy anything from the first place you shop; instead, first look around at what's being offered at various shops and for how much to get an inside look at supply and demand.
+Try not to buy anything from the first place you shop; instead, first look around at what's being offered at various shops and for how much to get an inside look at supply and demand.2) No Touching.
+When asking for an item's price, don't touch it - just point to it.
+2 reasons not to touch an item: 1) it shows interest so the owner will inflate the price, and 2) it creates an artificial feeling that you already own the item & makes you more willing to spend more to have it.

 3) Stay Quiet.
 Don't make the first offer - it puts the seller in a position of power to charge you more.
 After the merchant names their price, ask for up to 50% off.
 When the seller makes a counteroffer, pause or say "hmm" before responding to make yourself seem less willing to buy.